MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 > [!NOTE]
 >
-> * Currently, a non-interactive authentication style for Microsoft 365 is used in CI/CD workflows, so please ensure that your Microsoft 365 account has sufficient privileges in your tenant and doesn't have multi-factor authentication or other advanced security features enabled.
-Please refer to the [Configure Microsoft 365 Credentials](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md#configure-m365azure-credentials-as-github-secret) to make sure you have disabled Multi-factor Authentication and Security Defaults for the credentials used in the workflow.
+> * Currently, a non-interactive authentication style for Microsoft 365 is used in CI/CD workflows, so ensure that your Microsoft 365 account has sufficient privileges in your tenant and doesn't have multi-factor authentication or other advanced security features enabled.
+Refer to the [Configure Microsoft 365 Credentials](https://github.com/OfficeDev/teamsfx-cli-action/blob/main/README.md#configure-m365azure-credentials-as-github-secret) to make sure you have disabled Multi-factor Authentication and Security Defaults for the credentials used in the workflow.
 > * Currently, service principal for Azure is used in CI/CD workflows, and to create Azure service principals for use, refer to [here](https://github.com/devdiv-azure-service-dmitryr/teamsfx-docs/blob/main/V5-doc-update/cicd.md#how-to-create-azure-service-principals-for-use).

 ## Host types

 Templates vary in host types (Azure or SPFx) by which Provision and CD workflow templates are split into copies.
 CI, Publish workflow templates are host-type independent.
-If you're working on Azure hosted projects, please download those templates with file name of `azure` infixes.
-If you're working on SPFx hosted projects, please download those templates with file name of `spfx` infixes.
+If you're working on Azure hosted projects, download those templates with file name of `azure` infixes.
+If you're working on SPFx hosted projects, download those templates with file name of `spfx` infixes.

 ## Set up workflows with GitHub